celo-org/celo-blockchain/consensus/istanbul/backend/announce.md

 To ensure that validator [eNodeURL] tables don't get stale, each validator's [eNodeURL] is paired with a version number.
 [NearlyElectedValidator] nodes should ignore [eNodeURL] entries with values from versions older than one currently in their table.
 The current convention used is that versions are unix timestamps from the moment of the update.

 As part of the protocol's design, a [NearlyElectedValidator] can advertise different [eNodeURL] values for different destinations.
 This is important since validators can live behind multiple proxies and thus have more than one [eNodeURL].
 That being said, the announce protocol itself is agnostic to the concept of proxies, it cares only for the sharing of `<validator address, validator eNodeUrl>` mapping tuples.
-It is the proxy implementation's responsibility to ensure the correct behavior of this specification.

 ### Concealing eNodeURL values